naninovel/docs/docs/api/index.md

 Assigns result of a [script expression](/guide/script-expressions.md) to a [custom variable](/guide/custom-variables.md).

 #### Remarks
 Variable name should be alphanumeric (latin characters only) and can contain underscores, eg: `name`, `Char1Score`, `my_score`;  the names are case-insensitive, eg: `myscore` is equal to `MyScore`.
 If a variable with the provided name doesn't exist, it will be automatically created.  <br /><br />  It's possible to define multiple set expressions in one line by separating them with `;`.
-The expressions will be executed in sequence by the order of declaratation.  <br /><br />  Custom variables are stored in **local scope** by default.
+The expressions will be executed in sequence by the order of declaration.  <br /><br />  Custom variables are stored in **local scope** by default.
 This means, that if you assign some variable in the course of gameplay  and player starts a new game or loads another saved game slot, where that variable wasn't assigned — the value will be lost.
 If you wish to store the variable in **global scope** instead, prepend `G_` or `g_` to its name, eg: `G_FinishedMainRoute` or `g_total_score`.  <br /><br />  In case variable name starts with `T_` or `t_` it's considered a reference to a value stored in 'Script' [managed text](/guide/managed-text.md) document.
-Such variables can't be assiged and mostly used for referencing localizable text values.  <br /><br />  You can get and set custom variables in C# scripts via `CustomVariableManager` [engine service](/guide/engine-services.md).
+Such variables can't be assigned and mostly used for referencing localizable text values.  <br /><br />  You can get and set custom variables in C# scripts via `CustomVariableManager` [engine service](/guide/engine-services.md).

 #### Parameters